caleb531/jcanvas-website/src/content/docs/Drawing/paths.md

   d: 'M 25 25 l 50 50 q 25 -25 50 0 t 50 50 c 25 25 50 25 75 0 s 50 -25 75 0 a 20 20 0 0 1 25 25 z'
 });
 ```

+### Using an SVG path as a mask

+You can also use SVG paths as masks.
+See the [relevant section of the Masking documentation](/jcanvas/docs/masking/#using-an-svg-path-as-a-mask) for a comprehensive example.